rkapl123/DBAddin/docs/README.md

 Settings can be configured in three config files, depending on your distribution requirements:

 * DBAddin.xll.config in section appSettings.
-DBAddin.xll.config has a reference
+DBAddin.xll.config can have a reference
-  * to DBAddinCentral.config in the file attribute of the appSettings element and
+  * to a DBAddinCentral.config (filename is free to define) in the file attribute of the appSettings element and
-  * to DBaddinUser.config in the configSource attribute of the UserSettings element DBAddin.xll.config is expected in the same folder as the DBAddin.xll (%appdata%\Microsoft\AddIns)
+  * to DBaddinUser.config (filename is free to define) in the configSource attribute of the UserSettings element
+  * DBAddin.xll.config is expected in the same folder as the DBAddin.xll (%appdata%\Microsoft\AddIns)
 * DBAddinCentral.config (this is a reference copy of the appSettings section, where the key/value pairs override the settings in DBAddin.xll.config).
 This is meant to be a centrally maintained settings configuration.
 * DBaddinUser.config (this is a reference copy of the UserSettings section, where the key/value pairs override both the settings in DBAddin.xll.config and DBAddinCentral.config).
 This is meant to be a user locally maintained settings configuration.